 The MTS Office of General Counsel: 952-937-4286

+Employees are encouraged to either make their report orally or in writing, or by submitting the online “Report a Concern” form available at https://mts.alertline.com.

+All reports regarding possible violations of this policy will be will be promptly and thoroughly investigated in a confidential manner pursuant to MTS’ Harassment-free Workplace Complaint Procedure.
+MTS will conduct all investigations in a fair, timely, and thorough manner that provides all parties appropriate due process and reaches reasonable conclusions based on the evidence collected.

+Confidentiality of the investigation will be kept by MTS to the greatest extent possible, however, the investigation will not be kept completely confidential.

-All reports regarding possible violations of this policy will be will be promptly and thoroughly investigated in a confidential manner.
-If MTS determines a violation of this policy has occurred, it will take prompt and appropriate corrective action, up to and including terminating the employment of an individual or individuals who have violated the policy.
+If MTS determines a violation of this policy has occurred, it will take prompt and appropriate corrective action, up to and including terminating the employment of an individual or individuals who have violated this policy.

 Policy Owner